 A compelling, insightful and energetic force on the podium, conductor Rebecca Miller is acclaimed by press and audiences alike.
 Her sophisticated music making and evocative command of varied composers and styles, coupled with her ability to communicate with audiences of all ages, have resulted in her increasing demand as a guest conductor throughout the United States and abroad.

-Miller's 2014 guest engagements have already included highly successful debuts with the Orchestra of the Age of Englightenment and the BBC Concert Orchestra.
-She will make her Royal Festival Hall debut in a world premiere of Neil Hannon's new work for organ, choir, and orchestra, 'To our fathers, in distress' with the BBC Concert Orchestra and VoiceLab, and in July will make her debut with the Royal Northern Sinfonia at the Ryedale Festival and at the 2014 BBC Proms, both of which received critical acclaim (see acclaim page).
+Miller's 2014 guest engagements have included highly successful debuts with the Orchestra of the Age of Englightenment, the Royal Northern Sinfonia, and the BBC Concert Orchestra at the BBC Proms 2014.
+She made her Royal Festival Hall debut in a world premiere of Neil Hannon's new work for organ, choir, and orchestra, 'To our Fathers, in Distress' with the BBC Concert Orchestra and VoiceLab, and in July, she made her debuts with the Royal Northern Sinfonia at the Ryedale Festival and at the 2014 BBC Proms, both of which received critical acclaim (see acclaim page).
 Futue engagements include further dates with the Royal Northern Sinfonia, and with the Bakersfield Symphony in California, the Solomon Orchestra at St John's Smith Square, and the London Mozart Players.